Belize Defence Force Air Wing: Independence transition period(1970s-1990s)

+From 1983 to 2010

 Two Britten-Norman Defenders (registration BDF-01 and BDF-02) were purchased in Britain and formed the backbone of the air wing for years.
 The two aircraft could be equipped with light armament, making them the first armed aircraft in Belizean history.
 The British Forces in Belize maintained a strong position throughout the eighties and it was only in 1990, twelve years after its formation, that three Belizeans took command of the Belize Defence Force as Commandant of BDF, Guard Commander, Commander of Air & Maritime Wing.

 The Air Wing had 2 or 3 Ayres Thrush planes that were used for counter insurgency and crop dusting which initially entered service in 1988.
 One of them may have crashed at some point.
 They have apparently been placed in storage due to being deemed obsolete.
 The Air Wing had a Dornier 27 from 1987 to 1990, and also a Beech A90 King Air from 2004 to 2006.

+From 2010 to modern time

 The Belize Defence Force Air Wing is responsible for recovering and storing captured aircraft such as drug planes and helicopters.
 One such incident occurred in 2015 when a helicopter was reported circling near the border with Mexico in Orange Walk.
 It was discovered abandoned at around 3:00 pm.
 The helicopter was a Bell 407 with the registration N607AZ.
 While it was suspected to be used for drug transportation, no evidence of drugs was found inside.
 The registration number was unmatched upon searching for it, so it was theorized that it was a fake registration to mislead authorities.
 If nobody came to claim it, the aircraft would be put into service with the Air Wing.
 As stated by Brig.
 Gen. David Jones of the Defence Force, it was unlikely to be claimed.
 However, no information is available to confirm this.

 Through late 2015 and early 2016, two UH-1H helicopters were donated and delivered to the Air Wing from Taiwan, which use registration BDF-11 and BDF-12.

 Wednesday, October 28, 2015.
-BMG: The mysterious Piper Seneca PA23 with registration number N32812 today lies at the Belize Defense Force (BDF) Air Wing Compound at Price Barracks in Ladyville after spending the night at the Belize Municipal Airstrip, heavily guarded by members of the BDF and the Gang Suppression Unit (GSU).
+BMG: The mysterious Piper Seneca I PA34-200T with registration number N32812 today lies at the Belize Defense Force (BDF) Air Wing Compound at Price Barracks in Ladyville after spending the night at the Belize Municipal Airstrip, heavily guarded by members of the BDF and the Gang Suppression Unit (GSU).
 According to the FAA Aircraft Registry, the plane is owned by James Stallings of Irvine, California.
 However up to the time of publishing this article, no one has come forward to claim the aircraft.
 On June 12, 2021 during a conversation with the news channel new5 live, the commander of the BDF Air Wing mentioned, now have 7 pilots and a team of support and technicians in the air force.
-The New5 live news channel showed the Piper Seneca PA23 standing in the hangar, with BDF07 marking and color.
+The New5 live news channel showed the Piper Seneca PA34-200T standing in the hangar, with BDF07 marking and color.